CyberedCake/MBorder/README.md

 `/mborder tpmob <overworld/nether>` - Teleport to one of the mobs, if the game is active.
 Useful for developers. **[Permission: mborder.command.tpmob]**

+`/mborder nextautorespawn` - Allows you to see when the next auto-respawn of the mob will be. **[Permission: mborder.command.nextautorespawn]**

 `/mborder update` - Checks if there is an update to the plugin.
 If there is, it will provide a download link to the latest version. **[Permission: mborder.command.update]**